DejaBraz/Jato-de-Baixos-Niveis-Noturnos/paper/paper.md

 # Summary

 Nocturnal Low-Level Jets (NLLJs) are nighttime wind maxima in the lower troposphere, typically forming between 900–650 hPa due to inertial oscillations and radiative cooling of the boundary layer.
-Over South America, NLLJs play a fundamental role in meridional moisture transport from the Amazon Basin toward subtropical regions, significantly influencing rainfall patterns, severe convective events, and the hydrological cycle [@rife2010].
+Over South America, NLLJs play a fundamental role in meridional moisture transport from the Amazon Basin toward subtropical regions, significantly influencing rainfall patterns, severe convective events, and the hydrological cycle [@rife2010; @vera2006; @marengo2004].
 Their occurrence is particularly relevant during austral summer, when they contribute to the formation of the South Atlantic Convergence Zone (SACZ) and the development of mesoscale convective systems.

-The NLLJs is an open-source Python package that implements an objective identification method for NLLJs based on the intensity index proposed by Rife et al. [@rife2010], adapted for isobaric levels (900–650 hPa).
-The tool provides a complete and automated workflow, from downloading ERA5 reanalysis data [@era5] and preprocessing with CDO [@cdo], to computing the NLLJ index and generating climatological maps.
+The NLLJs package is an open-source Python implementation of an objective detection method for NLLJs based on the intensity index proposed by Rife et al. [@rife2010], adapted for isobaric levels (900–650 hPa).
+The tool provides a fully automated workflow, from downloading ERA5 reanalysis data [@era5] and preprocessing with CDO [@cdo], to computing the NLLJ index and generating climatological diagnostics.
+By combining transparent algorithms with open data, it enables reproducible and accessible studies of low-level jet dynamics across South America.

 ---

 # Motivation and Scientific Relevance

 Understanding the dynamics of NLLJs is crucial for regional climate analysis and disaster risk management.
-These jets enhance low-level moisture flux convergence, fueling convective systems that often lead to extreme precipitation and flooding [@braz2021].
-Despite their importance, existing detection methods are often limited to proprietary codes or require advanced programming expertise, hindering reproducibility and accessibility.

-NLLJs bridges this gap by offering:
-- A fully reproducible workflow using **open data** (ERA5) [@era5] and **open-source tools** [@cdo].
-- A user-friendly interface for climatological studies and event-specific diagnostics.
-- Integration with widely used Python libraries (`xarray` [@hoyer2017], `cartopy` [@metoffice2018cartopy], `matplotlib` [@hunter2007]), allowing seamless incorporation into scientific pipelines.

-By lowering technical barriers, NLJJs facilitates research on the variability and impacts of NLLJs, contributing to improved understanding of moisture transport and associated extreme weather events.
+These jets enhance low-level moisture flux convergence, fueling convective systems that often lead to extreme precipitation, flooding, and agricultural losses [@braz2021; @montini2019].
+Despite their importance, many existing detection methods rely on proprietary codes, lack full documentation, or require advanced computational expertise, limiting their use outside specialized groups.
+The NLLJs package addresses this gap by providing a reproducible workflow based on open data (ERA5) [@era5] and open-source tools [@cdo].
+It offers a modular codebase that integrates seamlessly with the Python scientific ecosystem (xarray [@hoyer2017], cartopy [@metoffice2018cartopy], matplotlib [@hunter2007]) and delivers ready-to-use scripts for both climatological analysis and case studies.
+Furthermore, the package implements a standardized adaptation of the NLLJ intensity index, ensuring comparability with previous research while extending applicability to South American domains.
+By lowering technical barriers, it broadens access to NLLJ research, enabling meteorologists, climate scientists, and hydrologists to incorporate low-level jet diagnostics into their workflows and better quantify their role in extreme weather events.

 ---